Optimal Causal Annotations: An Application to Casenotes in Social Services: Experiments: Methodological validation

-Figure \ref{fig:retailhero_lineplots} shows the performance of our adaptive estimator either with 1) a direct estimation of $(e\pi^*)^{-1}$ using logistic regression that we plug-in (following \Cref{eqn-RZ-estimation}) or 2) a random forest-based estimator of $(e\pi^*)^{-1}$ extracted from ForestRiesz \citep{chernozhukov2022riesznet}, a random forest-based method to learn balancing weights, compared to a uniform baseline.
-Across different values of the budget, $B$, our batch adaptive procedure reduces the MSE by almost double and reduces the confidence interval width by almost one-unit in the interval width on the log scale.
-In \Cref{fig:retail_hero_budget_saved}, we see the impact of our approach most clearly when we compute the percentage of the budget saved to reach the same interval width.
-We observe a minimum budget saved of $~10\%$ with the adaptive plug-in estimator and $~45\%$ with the adaptive balance estimator on tabular data.
+Figure \ref{fig:retailhero_lineplots} shows the improved performance of our adaptive estimator either with a direct estimation of $(e\pi^*)^{-1}$ using logistic regression that we plug in (following \Cref{eqn-RZ-estimation}) or a random forest-based estimator of $(e\pi^*)^{-1}$ extracted from ForestRiesz \citep{chernozhukov2022riesznet}, a random forest-based method to learn balancing weights, over the random sampling baseline.
+At budget value $\mathrm{B}=0.1$, our batch adaptive procedure with plug-in and balancing weights achieves a $77\%$ and $85\%$ average percentage gain (respectively) in MSE over random sampling, while at $\mathrm{B}=0.4$ we see a $\sim 73\%$ percentage gain for both estimators. \Cref{fig:retail_hero_budget_saved} in \Cref{appendix:budget-saved-plots} shows the impact of our approach most clearly when we compute the percentage of the budget saved to reach the same interval width.
+We observe a minimum budget saved of $\sim10\%$ with the adaptive plug-in estimator and $\sim45\%$ with the adaptive balance estimator on tabular data.
 The LLM prediction we generate is based on simple zero-shot learning and direct serialization of the tabular data; further fine-tuning could improve performance.
-Nonetheless, our method can provide robust valid guardrails around these black-box predictions.
+Nonetheless, our method can provide robust valid guardrails around statistical inference using these black-box predictions.

 \paragraph{Street Outreach Data.} Next, we demonstrate our method on street outreach casenote data collected by a partnering nonprofit providing homelessness services.
-This analysis, which uses proprietary sensitive data, was approved by the Institutional Review Boards at [blinded for review].
+This analysis was approved by the Institutional Review Boards at [blinded for review].